YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/rassi.rst

               </HELP>
               </KEYWORD>

-:kword:`ONEL` or :kword:`ONEE`
+:kword:`ONEL`
   The two-electron integral file will not be accessed.
 No Hamiltonian matrix elements will be calculated, and only matrix elements for the original RASSCF wave functions will be calculated.
+  :kword:`ONEE` is a valid synonym for this keyword.

-  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="ONEL" APPEAR="One-electron properties only" KIND="SINGLE" LEVEL="BASIC" ALSO="ONEE">
+  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="ONEL" APPEAR="One-electron properties only" KIND="SINGLE" LEVEL="BASIC">
               %%Keyword: Onel <basic>
               <HELP>
               The two-electron integral file will not be accessed.
 No hamiltonian matrix elements will be calculated.
 Non-interacting states will not be formed.
+Onee is a valid synonym for this keyword.
               </HELP>
-              Onee is a valid synonym for this keyword.
               </KEYWORD>

 :kword:`J-VAlue`